-If the budget is the first preference to choose the right mulching method for your tomatoes then confirm the budget at first.
-After that select the suitable mulching method.
+If the budget is the first preference in choosing the right mulching method for your tomatoes, then confirm the budget first.
+After that, select the suitable mulching method.

-Your personal interest in any specific methods may drive you to apply that specific mulching method for your tomatoes.
-You may bias by reading any blog, watching YouTube videos, following your neighbors or any garden community.
+Your personal interest in any specific method may drive you to apply that specific mulching method for your tomatoes.
+You may bias by reading any blog, watching YouTube videos, or following your neighbors or any garden community.